Kanaricc/modal_particles/README.md

 # modal_particles

-> There are words in this world that we can speek, and there are words we cannot speek.
+> There are words in this world that we can speek, and there are words that cannot be expressed in words.
 >
 > *Guo*